FabrizioOnorio/FabrizioOnorio/README.md

 ### Hi there 👋

-Hello!
-I am a full stack JavaScript developer, working with React, Typescript, Express and Rails.
+I'm Fabrizio, a full stack JavaScript developer, working with React, Typescript, Express and Rails.

 <!--
 **FabrizioOnorio/FabrizioOnorio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.